namik55/SpadeNotes/README.md

 No cloud sync.
 No account required.
 Your notes are plain files on your own machine — always accessible, always yours.

 Built by a law student doing a Master's in European Law.
-Born out of frustration with bloated software during seminar paper season.
+Born out of frustration with bloated software during seminar and thesis paper season.

 ---